barryclark/jekyll-now/_posts/2022-07-11-why-tech-writing.md

 ---

-# Why Tech Writing

-Technical writing combines my interest in technology, my skill at writing clear, useful content, and my knowledge of learning.
+***Technical writing combines my interest in technology, my skill at writing clear, useful content, and my knowledge of learning.***

-At this stage of my carrer, I want to challenge myself in new ways and work in a collaborative environment.
+***At this stage of my carrer, I want to challenge myself in new ways and work in a collaborative environment.***

 ## Career